xS2RT/GSC-Helper/README.md

 # GSC-Helper

-GSC-Helper is a comprehensive toolkit designed to enhance the modding experience for the game Black Ops 2.
-This application offers a range of functionalities tailored for modders looking to optimize their workflow, create custom content, and streamline their modding processes.
+GSC-Helper is a comprehensive toolkit designed to enhance the modding experience for the game Black Ops 2 specially for begginers.

 ![GSC-Helper Overview](/ReadmeImages/overview_image.png)